Free Church Chaplain, HMYOI PORTLAND in South West

 Hours of Work and Allowances: 37 hour working week

-Required Hours Allowance: This role requires regularly working unpredictable and unsocial hours and be on call to attend their place of work at any time.
-A 17% payment will be paid in addition to your basic pay to recognise this.
+Unsocial Hours Working: This role requires working regular unsocial hours and a 17% payment will be paid in addition to your basic pay to recognise this.
 Unsocial hours are those hours outside 0700 - 1900hrs Monday to Friday and include working evening, nights, weekends and Bank / Public holidays.

 Standard working hours for this post are 37 hours per week excluding breaks which are unpaid.

 If you are a current NPS employee, this vacancy may be available on a Loan basis for up to 2 years.
 Applications are invited from suitable qualified staff.

 The Loan/Secondment is subject to the approval of the selected candidate's Business Unit, which should be obtained before confirmation of appointment.